-- BC39 This [draft] Standard modifies some of the defined terms of IPSAS 32.
-This [draft] Standard: - replaces the IPSAS 32 term 'binding arrangement', which (a) "describes contracts and other arrangements that confer similar rights and obligations on the parties to it as if they were in the form of a contract", with the term 'contract', which is defined as an "agreement between two or more parties that creates enforceable rights and obligations"; - (b) modifies the IPSAS 32 definition of a 'grantor' to refer to 'right to access' rather than 'right to use'; - (c) modifies the IPSAS 32 definition of an 'operator' from an entity that "uses the service concession asset" to an entity that has a "right to access the service concession asset"; and - includes a definition for the term 'public service' that is not in (d) IPSAS 32.
+- BC38 This [draft] Standard includes the reference of AASB 13 Fair Value Measurement where the grantor initially measures the service concession asset at its fair value.
+IPSASB 32 does not have a fair value accounting standard similar to AASB 13 and therefore does not include such a reference. - BC39 This [draft] Standard modifies some of the defined terms of IPSAS 32.
+This [draft] Standard: - (a) replaces the IPSAS 32 term 'binding arrangement', which "describes contracts and other arrangements that confer similar rights and obligations on the parties to it as if they were in the form of a contract", with the term 'contract', which is defined as an "agreement between two or more parties that creates enforceable rights and obligations"; - (b) modifies the IPSAS 32 definition of a 'grantor' to refer to 'right to access' rather than 'right to use'; - (c) modifies the IPSAS 32 definition of an 'operator' from an entity that "uses the service concession asset" to an entity that has a "right to access the service concession asset"; and - (d) includes a definition for the term 'public service' that is not in IPSAS 32.